 Afterwards, the group is taken to another area where singers perform songs while the tour group is given different fruits to try.
 The group is also taken to a toffee lolly making business to purchase lollies.

 Finally, the group are taken on a small river cruise in traditional wooden boats, wearing the traditional Vietnamese farmer hat also.
 If the person rowing your boat is being particularly chatty, it’s because they work for tips.
 Don’t be like us Australians and not realise until you’re off the boat and are unable to give them money.
-Tipping doesn’t come natural to us.
+Tipping doesn’t come naturally to us.

 Con Phung Island